Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 • Gut-soothing supports like slippery elm and marshmallow root to protect and repair the lining

-• Bone broth rich in collagen for gut lining repair
+• Bone broth is rich in collagen for gut lining repair

 What to Expect

-Gut restoration typically takes 3–6 months of consistent support for full microbiome rebalancing.
-Early improvements — better digestion, increased energy, calmer skin — often appear within weeks, but complete healing requires patience.
+Gut restoration typically takes 3–6 months of consistent support to achieve full microbiome rebalancing.
+Early improvements, such as better digestion, increased energy, and calmer skin, often appear within a few weeks, but complete healing requires patience and consistency.

 This foundation sets the stage for everything that follows.